safebucket/docs/docs/api/overview.md

 }
 ```

-#### OAuth Authentication
+#### OIDC Authentication

-OAuth authentication is handled through the web interface.
+OIDC authentication is handled through the web interface.
 Once authenticated, you can extract the JWT token from the
 session.

 ### Using the Token